-Climate change and conservation
+Climate change and wildlife

 Essay by Reed Noss for Conservation Northwest's Fall 2007 newsletter.
 Reed Noss is Davis-Shine Professor of Conservation Biology at the University of Central Florida and a noted authority in conservation biology.
 Conserving land helps maintain connectivity.